Learn to Hunt

 Lake Keomah's scenic beauty has long made it a very popular picnic spot.
 Open picnic shelters may be reserved online through the park reservation system.

 The campground includes electrical hookups, modern showers, rest rooms and a trailer dump station.
 Advance campsite reservations can be booked through the park reservation system.
-One third of the campsites are still available on a first-come, first-serve basis.
+One fourth of the campsites are still available on a first-come, first-serve basis.

 Lake Keomah also has a dining/rest room building available on a reservation basis to organized groups.
 Camping for group members is allowed nearby.
 See the website Group Camp Rental Reservation for specifics on reservation policy and specific rates, damage deposits and reservation deposits.